johndjameson/johndjameson.com/source/blog/data-attributes-for-keyboard-shortcuts.md

 Set up dependencies
 -------------------

-Before getting started, you'll need to grab jQuery and [jQuery Hotkeys][jquery-hotkeys], and link them up in your project.[^1] You can get by on your own without either library, but including them both helps simplify the code we'll cover down below.
+Before getting started, you'll need to grab jQuery and [jQuery Hotkeys][jquery-hotkeys], and link them up in your project.
+You can get by on your own without either library, but including them both helps simplify the code we'll cover down below.

 Using [Bower][bower], you can download a copy of each library by entering the following shell command: